 In general, Chinese consumers rely on recommendations from friends, family, and influencers within the social network when purchasing.
 Therefore, influencer marketing is big on Weibo.

-Online Reputation Management for brands in the Chinese Fashion Market
+Effective Brand Management in the Chinese Fashion Market

 Second, negative online reviews can have a significant impact on businesses in China.
 A recent study found that a one-star decrease in a business’s rating on the review site Dianping can lead to a 9.5% decrease in sales.
 Given the high level of influence that online reviews have on Chinese consumers, it’s important for businesses to have full control over their online image.